Help us improve your experience.

 To create an Anti-Malware profile:

-1. In the Juniper Mist cloud portal, select Organization > WAN > Application Policy.
+1. (Skip this step if you're continuing from the previous procedure.)
+From the left menu, select Organization > WAN > Application Policy.

-3. Click Add Anti-Malware (SRX Only) and enter the following details:
+3. Click Add Anti-Malware (SRX Only), and then enter the details.

 1. Add Name.